Iowa City, IA

 - Other

-- Examples: hair remover, medications (non-controlled substances only), mercury thermostat, moth balls, nail polish or remover, photo chemicals, shoe polish, thermometer, fire extinguishers
+- Examples: hair remover, medications (non-controlled substances only), mercury thermostat, moth balls, nail polish or remover, photo chemicals, shoe polish, thermometer, fire extinguishers, nicotine vape devices

-- Examples: hair remover, medications (non-controlled substances only), mercury thermostat, moth balls, nail polish or remover, photo chemicals, shoe polish, thermometer, fire extinguishers
+- Examples: hair remover, medications (non-controlled substances only), mercury thermostat, moth balls, nail polish or remover, photo chemicals, shoe polish, thermometer, fire extinguishers, nicotine vape devices

 Do not bring these items: